 The Horrible Fish Cakes:

-The recipe below was made with panko, which is not slow carb compliant.
-If you want to make a similar recipe that substitutes almond meal or ground chicharrones for a slow carb version, click here.
+The recipe below was made with panko, which is not low carb or slow carb compliant.

 - 2 lbs. skinless fish filets I used catfish and cod; cut into small pieces